granicz/SiteFi/src/Hosted/posts/granicz/20180409-part-2-model-view-update-mvu-style-apps-with-websharper-ui.md

 abstract: "In this tutorial, you will learn about using WebSharper UI to implement a simple Model-View-Update (MVU) application pattern, similar to the Elm architecture.
 In subsequent tutorials, you will learn about enhancing this pattern to a full-scale application development architecture (The WebSharper Architecture) that has superior performance and sufficient flexibility to implement any type of web application."
 identity: "5561,84980"
 ---
-# Part 2.
-Model-View-Update (MVU) style apps with WebSharper UI

-> Written by Adam Granicz, IntelliFactory.

 In this tutorial, you will learn about using WebSharper UI to implement a simple Model-View-Update (MVU) application pattern, similar to the [Elm architecture](https://guide.elm-lang.org/architecture/).
 In subsequent tutorials, you will learn about **enhancing this pattern to a full-scale application development architecture (The WebSharper Architecture)** that has superior performance and sufficient flexibility to implement any type of web application.
-Be sure to read the [First Steps: Using HTML templates, accessing form values, and wiring events](https://github.com/websharper-samples/LoginWithBulma) tutorial to get a solid grip on some of the WebSharper fundamentals, these will come handy while reading this tutorial.
+Be sure to read the [First Steps: Using HTML templates, accessing form values, and wiring events](//intellifactory.com/user/granicz/20180327-first-steps-using-html-templates-accessing-form-values-and-wiring-events) tutorial to get a solid grip on some of the WebSharper fundamentals, these will come handy while reading this tutorial.

-## What you will learn and a quick recap
+### What you will learn and a quick recap

  1. **Using a Model-View-Update (MVU)-like approach** with WebSharper UI.
 As you will see, WebSharper UI can implement a number of different styles of reactive UI programming easily.

-### You already learned in the [previous tutorial]() how to:
+### You already learned in the [previous tutorial](//intellifactory.com/user/granicz/20180327-first-steps-using-html-templates-accessing-form-values-and-wiring-events) how to:

  2. **Create WebSharper SPA projects**